Following are some reasons why you may not be receiving phone calls and possible resolutions:

-A red banner at the top of the TeleConsole window will remind that this option is active.
+A red banner at the top of the TeleConsole window will remind you that this option is activated with a "TeleConsole is on Do Not Disturb" message.
 If you are intending to receive calls toggle it off by tapping the banner.

 if you activate Do Not Disturb directly from your device (usually found in your Android's Quick Settings) the TeleConsole will display a "Phone is on Do Not Disturb" message.
-When activated both your TeleConsole calls and calls to your phone get affected and go to the respective voicemail (you need to make sure a mailbox is setup for your phone.)
-You can tap the message to access settings related to your phone's Do not Disturb.
+When activated both your TeleConsole calls and calls to your phone get affected and go to the respective voicemail (you need to make sure a mailbox is set up for your phone.)
+You can tap the message to access settings related to your phone's Do Not Disturb.

 - TLS Encryption is disabled: Transport Layer Security is an encryption protocol that keeps your data and privacy safe.
 Telebroad also uses it to mask its VoIP communication from some carriers who may block VoIP traffic.

-- Check your firewall app: Firewalls apps are not so very common on Android devices, but if you have one installed make sure the TeleConsole is authorized for to receive and send traffic on Wi-Fi and mobile/cellular connection.
+- Check your firewall app: Firewalls apps are not so very common on Android devices, but if you have one installed make sure the TeleConsole is authorized to receive and send traffic on Wi-Fi and mobile/cellular connection.

 It is unlikely that all your calls will be blocked by this feature, but it is still worth investigating and asking your administrator for a list of all blocked numbers, prefixes, and area codes.
 If one or more area codes are being blocked it can make it seem like you are unable to receive any calls.